 Students also have the opportunity to explore somatic studies through courses that focus on alignment, movement integration and meditative practice.
 The concentration in somatic studies offers an excellent preparation for a lifetime of personal health and work in a broad range of therapeutic fields.

 The Dance Department also provides a focus in critical inquiry.
 These courses examine the historical contexts and theoretical frameworks of a variety of dance traditions while encouraging students’ intellectual curiosity and willingness to explore new ideas.
 The practice of research and writing about dance in its cultural context develops an appreciation of dance as both an artistic and a sociological phenomenon.

 In the second semester of the junior year qualified students may be admitted to the Honors Program in Dance.
 The Honors project may be either, 1) a creative project in dance performance or choreography, or 2) research in dance history, criticism, or theory resulting in a substantial written thesis.
 Any creative project also includes a significant written component.
 At the completion of the senior Honors Project, a panel consisting of the Honors student’s faculty advisor and at least two other faculty members, including a faculty member from outside the department, will examine the student’s work.
-Applications and further information concerning Honors work are available in the Dance Department office, Warner Center.
+Applications and further information concerning Honors work are available in the Dance Department office, Warner Center, and online.